lotakeketan/TopScoreRanking/README.md

 **4. Build and run the app using gradle**

-For build and run application ,execute following command in cmd:
+For build and run application ,navigate to build.gradle file path and execute following command in cmd:
 ```bash
 gradlew
 ```